Today's Verse: Psalm 92:4

 Thoughts on Today's Verse...

-Gaze into the heavens on a dark night and see the wonders of the starry hosts.
-Think of the incredible diversity of earth's wonders.
-Look at your own life and see the fingerprints of God's work in your own experience (Rom.
-8:28).
+Gaze into the heavens on a dark night away from the lights of the city.
+Then gaze at the innumerable wonders and starry hosts in the vastness of God's cosmos.
+Think of the incredible diversity of Earth's wonders.
+Look at your own life and see the fingerprints of God's work in your own experience (Romans 8:28).
 As Jesus said, our Father is working still (John 5:17).
-Yes, it does make us glad to know that we are not alone in working our own life (Psalm 139; Phil.
-2:13).
-There is a deep-seated joy at knowing that the Lord, Creator of the universe is at work in us and for us.
-No wonder singing praise is such a natural response for us!
+To this very day, your Father is at work in you, our world, and his people.
+Yes, it does make us glad to know that we are not alone in working our own lives (Psalm 139:1-24; Philippians 2:13).
+There is a deep-seated joy in trusting that the Lord, Creator of the universe, is at work in us and for us.
+No wonder singing praise is such a natural response for many of us!

 My Prayer...